 Ten Momentous Prohibitory Precepts

-4. Listening the speaking from the heart.
-I take up the way of Not speaking falsely.
+4. Listening to the speaking from the heart.
+I take up the way of not speaking falsely.

-7. Speaking what I perceive to be the truth without guilt or blame.
-I take up the way of Not elevating oneself and blaming others.
+7. Speaking what I perceive to be the truth without guilt or blame. take up the way of not elevating oneself and blaming others.